 - Validate against summary statistics in the original report.

-- Archive the extracted data alongside the source figure (the XLSX with the chart embedded is useful here — see chart screenshot to Excel).
+- Archive alongside the source figure (XLSX with chart embedded is useful — see chart screenshot to Excel).

 Worked example 1: Kaplan-Meier curve reconstruction

-The most common use of digitization in systematic reviews is reconstructing individual patient data (IPD) from a published Kaplan-Meier curve.
-The standard method is from Guyot et al. (2012), implemented in R packages such as IPDfromKM.
+The most common use in systematic reviews is reconstructing IPD from a published KM curve.
+Standard method: Guyot et al. (2012), implemented in R packages like IPDfromKM.

 The Guyot et al. method in one paragraph

-Digitize the survival curve (click coordinates along the curve).
-Combine those coordinates with the numbers-at-risk table that almost every published KM curve includes below the X axis.
-Run the algorithm: it reconstructs the times and event indicators for each patient consistent with both the digitized curve and the numbers at risk.
-The output is an IPD-equivalent dataset you can use in Cox regression, flexible parametric models, or any other time-to-event analysis.
+Digitize the survival curve.
+Combine those coordinates with the numbers-at-risk table almost every published KM curve includes below the X axis.
+Run the algorithm: it reconstructs times and event indicators consistent with both the curve and the numbers at risk.
+Output is an IPD-equivalent dataset usable in Cox regression, flexible parametric models, or any time-to-event analysis.

 Worked walkthrough

-Step 1: render the figure at 300 DPI.
-If the source is a PDF, see our PDF chart guide.
+Step 1: render at 300 DPI.
+PDF?
+See our PDF chart guide.

-Step 2: upload to DataFromChart.
-Place points along the experimental arm at every visible step in the curve.
-KM curves are step functions — there’s a step at every event time, and you want to click at every step.
-For dense curves, use the color picker auto-extraction.
+Step 2: upload.
+Place points along the experimental arm at every visible step.
+For dense curves, use the color picker.

-Step 4: export the digitized (time, survival) coordinates for the experimental arm.
-Repeat for control arm.
+Step 4: export (time, survival) for experimental.
+Repeat for control.

-Step 5: feed both digitized curves plus the numbers-at-risk tables into IPDfromKM::getIPD() (R) or an equivalent implementation.
-The output is two reconstructed datasets, one per arm, each row a (time, event_indicator) pair.
+Step 5: feed both curves plus numbers-at-risk into IPDfromKM::getIPD() (R) or equivalent.
+Output: two reconstructed datasets, one per arm, each row a (time, event_indicator) pair.

 Step 6: validate.
-Compute median survival from your reconstructed IPD and compare against the median reported in the trial’s text.
-If the trial’s abstract says median OS in the experimental arm was 18.5 months and your reconstruction says 16.2, you have a digitization problem (likely a Y-axis calibration error).
+Compute median survival from your IPD and compare against the trial’s text.
+Abstract says 18.5 months and yours says 16.2?
+Digitization problem (likely Y-axis calibration).
 Fix and re-run.

-Reconstructed IPD lets you fit flexible parametric models, run a network meta-analysis on hazard ratios that vary over time, or extrapolate beyond the trial’s follow-up.
+Reconstructed IPD lets you fit flexible parametric models, run an NMA on time-varying hazard ratios, or extrapolate beyond follow-up.

 Common KM digitization pitfalls

 Censoring tick marks.
-Some figures show censoring as tick marks on the curve.
-Don’t click them as data points — they’re not events, just censoring indicators.
-The Guyot algorithm doesn’t need you to mark them explicitly; it infers censoring from the numbers-at-risk discrepancies.
+Don’t click them as data — they’re censoring indicators.
+Guyot infers censoring from numbers-at-risk discrepancies.

 Curves that touch zero.
-A curve that drops to zero by the end of follow-up implies every patient had an event, which is rarely true.
-Check the numbers at risk — if N_at_risk is non-zero at the final timepoint, the curve should not be at zero.
+Implies every patient had an event, rarely true.
+If N_at_risk is non-zero at the final timepoint, the curve should not be at zero.

 Digitizing KM curves for a review?
 The extractor supports the color-picker workflow that handles dense step curves well.
 Export to XLSX so the chart sits next to the data for dual-reviewer verification.